 A priest, when giving a retreat to priests, once said, 'prayer is rather like sitting in the sun'.
 He said that, if you sit in the sun, you can't help but be changed by it.
-You may not know but you are being changed and other people know, they see it, can see it, reflected.
+You realise you are being changed but others will recognise the gradual transformation.
 When you sit in the sun, how pleasant it is to feel the light and the warmth of the sun.
 Therefore, sitting in front of the Lord, feeling something is there, so it is rather a nice definition of prayer.